YU88John/jenkins-ecr-ecs-devops/setup.md

 `git clone https://github.com/YU88John/vprofile_test.git`

-### Launch EC2 instances for Jenkins, SonarQube and Nexus
+### 2. Launch EC2 instances for Jenkins, SonarQube and Nexus + Configure Security Groups

 Instance type: `t2-medium`
 AMI: `Amazon Linux2`

-In Advanced Options > userdata, please copy the user data provided in the userdata folder for each instance respectively.
-(This will be updated every month to accommodate any releases)
+In **Advanced Options > userdata**, please copy the user data provided in the userdata folder for each instance respectively.
+(This will be updated often to accommodate any major releases)
-**Note** - If you have decided to do local SSH, please create key-pairs for each server.
+**Note** - If you have decided to do local `SSH`, please create key-pairs for each server.

-#### 2. Security Group Configuration
 You will need to open these ports on the security group of each instance.
 If you want to SSH from local machine, you will need to open port `22` too.
 However, you can perform this with EC2 instance connect as well.

 - Jenkins: `8080, 22`